libresoul/mysite/src/blog/regex-the-love-hate-relationship.md

 Back again sitting on my butt pillow after doing a terrible [form validation](https://github.com/libresoul/form-validation) for one of my assignments.
-I am telling it is terrible not only because it's code smelling, it's because I wanted to show off that I know regex\
+I am telling it is terrible not only because it's code smelling, it's because I wanted to show off that I know regex.\
-(yes, it went bad).
+(yes, it went bad)

 First of all Regular Expressions or commonly known as Regex *(reh·jeks)* is a sequence of characters which are used for search patterns.
-Regex is widely supported on modern programming languages like Python, JavaScript, Ruby and even SQL supports it OOTB.
+Regex is widely supported in modern programming languages like Python, JavaScript, Ruby and even SQL supports it OOTB.
 Doesn't sound bad right?
 Wait for it.
 When it comes to regex there are two groups.
 You either absolutely love regex or you want to pull your hair seeing regex in the codebase that your frenemies wrote.
 Why though?

-Regex can be quite complicated cause it uses shit ton of keywords and flags.
+Regex can be quite complicated cause it uses a shit ton of keywords and flags.
 Have a look at the following.

 ```